 - If the whole energy of the room is quite colourful and fun, you can use neon frames for the paintings, especially if they are monochromatic.
 Will add some pop of colour and would fit in a lot better with the rest of the room.

 Stickers are a cheap and very customisable way of decorating any room, especially a kids’ room.
 In no time and without any damage to your walls or furniture, you can turn your little one’s room into the inside of a pirate ship or a forest filled with all kinds of animals.
 The options are endless.

 You can go with a big sticker that would be the main attraction of the room, creating a whole painting on the wall, or you can place a lot of smaller stickers everywhere to create a certain ambience that would suit your kid’s interests.

 And stickers don’t come only as prints for decoration.
 There are also fascinating chalkboard decals (if you don’t feel like painting a whole wall), interactive dry-erase maps and growth charts.
 Another amazing thing about stickers is that they are easily removed so that once your daughter or son decides they no longer want their room to be decorated in such a way, you can just remove it and upgrade the room with something they like.

 Four – A picture wall

-A picture wall is perfect if you want to have an artistic area, but your child is not so much into drawing.
-So instead of the paintings, you can just print out some pictures they like or buy prints from the store.
+A picture wall is perfect if you want to have an artistic area.
+Instead of the paintings, you can just print out some pictures they like or buy prints from the store.
 Once you have everything you need, you can start the picture wall.

 Here is what you need to do: